Diet in ckd (not on dialysis)

 Avoid High Potassium food items like:

-1. Tender coconut water and coconut chutney
+1. Coconut water and coconut chutney

 3. Tinned, canned, preserved processed foods like sauce, mint, processed cheese, tinned fruits, macaroni etc.